 Does it cost money to donate a kidney?

-You may want to see if there are any tax credits to help you get back some of your expenses.
+For medical costs not covered by your healthcare plan, you may want to see if there are any tax credits to help you get back some of your expenses.

 The Kidney Foundation of Canada and Alberta Health and Wellness offer the

 Living Organ Donor Expense Reimbursement Program.
 This is a program that may pay back some of the expenses to eligible living donors.
 If you’re eligible, usually you’ll get your approved costs back after you’ve donated an organ.

 To learn more about the Living Organ Donation Expense Reimbursement Program and how to apply to get back what you spent, contact the

 Kidney Foundation.
 To find the Alberta branch closest to you, use the drop-down menu on the location button at the top of the page.